 14.3 The Hotel has free parking available.
 Cars and their contents are left at the owner’s own risk.
 We do not accept responsibility for loss or damage (save as may not be excluded or restricted by applicable law).

 Check in time is 3:00pm and Check out is by 11:00am.
-A pre-approved late departure with our reception desk until 1:00pm will incur a charge of 25% of the nightly rate.
+A pre-approved late departure with our reception desk until 12:00pm will incur a charge of £30, provided on a first come first serve basis.

 We comply with the access requirements of local disability legislation, if you have special requirements please inform us at the time of booking.
 We have two accessible rooms at the hotel.